 For someone as impatient as me (hey, I’m man enough to admit that), it is a good lesson in delayed gratification.
-But I promise, if you follow the steps and take it one step at a time, by midday tomorrow you’ll be super excited at the result.
+But I promise if you follow the steps and take it one step at a time, by midday tomorrow you’ll be super excited at the result.

 Alright, so let’s get started.
 The first step is the crust.
 For this, you’ll just mix together almond flour, butter, and a sweetener of your choice.
-I like to use Lakanto Golden for the crust (and the blackberry topping), but you can use whatever no carb sweetener that you have on hand.
+I like to use Lakanto Golden for the crust (and the blackberry topping), but you can use whatever no-carb sweetener that you have on hand.

 You’re going to take that mixture above and press it down into a pie plate to make the crust.

-Which brings me to that point – as you can see, this cheesecake is made in a regular ‘ol pie plate.
+This brings me to that point – as you can see, this cheesecake is made in a regular ‘ol pie plate.
 We don’t own a springform pan, and I don’t think we ever have, even despite the fact that my wife bakes like crazy.
 We weren’t going to buy one for the rare occasion we might make a cheesecake when a good ‘ol pie plate does just fine.